Professional home inspector tools including moisture meter, thermal camera, and GFCI tester – Mason Home Inspections Minnesota

 The goal isn’t a full home inspection—it’s focused on progress and payment accuracy.

-Why Are Draw Inspections Important?
+Why Are Inspections Important?

-For lenders, draw inspections reduce financial risk and offer a structured process to verify each phase of construction before releasing additional funds.
+For lenders, inspections reduce financial risk and offer a structured process to verify each phase of construction before releasing additional funds.
 This oversight ensures the project is moving forward as planned and limits exposure to incomplete or substandard work.

-For contractors and developers, draw inspections help maintain transparency, reduce billing disputes, and improve credibility with both clients and lenders.
+For contractors and developers, inspections help maintain transparency, reduce billing disputes, and improve credibility with both clients and lenders.
 Knowing an independent inspector will verify each milestone can also motivate subcontractors to deliver timely, high-quality work.

-For homeowners, draw inspections provide peace of mind.
+For homeowners, inspections provide peace of mind.
 You’ll know that what’s being billed is actually built—and that your construction loan is being used wisely and responsibly.

-Who Performs Draw Inspections?
+Who Performs Inspections?

-How Long Does a Draw Inspection Take?
+How Long Does an Inspection Take?

 • On-site visit: 15–45 minutes depending on project size